christhegoalie/GW2_GoPathMaker/README.md

 - All Other Keys are ignored
 - Lines without position information are skipped
 #### .atrl file format
+- File species auto-generation of an optimized path starting from any waypoint, and visisting all nodes
+- order of POIs in the trail is NOT guaranteed in the final path
 - Every line defines a key/value pair describing map information
 - Key/Value MUST be separated by the `=` sign
 - The file MUST contain the `map` key
 - the file MUST contain a `file` key
+- the file MAY contain a `fromWaypoint` key indicating path generation should start from a map waypoint
 - All Other Keys are ignored
 - Lines without position information are skipped
 - The `map` value MUST match the name of a directory in your `maps` folder